 However, as our texel grid lighting model has increased expressive power, the optimization becomes more ill-posed.
-Without regularization, we cannot ensure the baking artifacts are decomposed into a valid reflectance map illuminated by a local light as we expect.
-To this end, we propose to estimate facial reflectance maps within the prior distribution of high-quality and valid ones.
-Inspired by DoRA~\cite{han2025dora}, we learn a patch-level diffusion prior for facial reflectance maps over Light Stage scans.
-We then apply the diffusion posterior sampling technique~\cite{chung2022diffusion} to steer this patch-level diffusion model to generate full-resolution reflectance maps that best match the observations, \emph{i.e.}, the predicted diffuse albedo images.
-By jointly optimizing the texel grid lighting model and sampling the diffusion prior, we effectively reconstruct high-quality reflectance maps from in-the-wild captures.
-In conclusion, our main contributions include: \begin{itemize} \item A novel hybrid inverse rendering method for facial appearance capture that closes the quality gap between in-the-wild and controllable recordings by a large margin. \item A texel grid lighting model to represent non-physical lighting effects in network-predicted images. \item A scheme for jointly optimizing the texel grid lighting model and sampling the diffusion prior for high-quality facial reflectance map reconstruction. \end{itemize}
+Without regularization, we cannot ensure the baking artifacts are decomposed into a valid diffuse albedo map illuminated by a local light as we expect.
+To this end, we propose to estimate the albedo within the prior distribution of high-quality and valid ones.
+Inspired by DoRA~\cite{han2025dora}, we learn a patch-level diffusion prior for facial diffuse albedo maps over Light Stage scans.
+We then apply the diffusion posterior sampling technique~\cite{chung2022diffusion} to steer this patch-level diffusion model to generate a full-resolution diffuse albedo map that best matches the observations, \emph{i.e.}, the predicted diffuse albedo images.
+By jointly optimizing the texel grid lighting model and sampling the diffusion prior, we effectively reconstruct a high-quality diffuse albedo map from in-the-wild captures.
+Other reflectance maps, \emph{i.e.}, specular and normal maps, are then predicted from the albedo.
+In conclusion, our main contributions include: \begin{itemize} \item A novel hybrid inverse rendering method for facial albedo capture that closes the quality gap between in-the-wild and controllable recordings by a large margin. \item A texel grid lighting model to represent non-physical lighting effects in network-predicted images. \item A scheme for jointly optimizing the texel grid lighting model and sampling the diffusion prior for high-quality facial diffuse albedo map reconstruction. \end{itemize}